 - Enable Bluetooth and make the EX-UBT Discoverable at appropriate times.
 If a conference room is powered down, it may make sense to disable the Bluetooth Radio.

-- Setting the Inactivity Timeout to a value other than 0 will automatically disconnect Bluetooth devices if they are not actively streaming.
+- Setting the Inactivity Timeout to a value greater than 0 will automatically disconnect Bluetooth devices if they are not actively streaming.
 This will free up the connection if users forget to disconnect.
 Values between 60 and 300 are recommended.

 - Setting the Inactivity Timeout to 0 seconds will allow a connected Bluetooth host to remain connected indefinitely.